cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _pycodestyle codes:
 __ https://pycodestyle.pycqa.org/en/latest/intro.html#error-codes

-The *Hypermodern Python Cookiecutter* disables the following errors and warnings for compatibility with Black_ and flake8-bugbear_:
+The |HPC| disables the following errors and warnings for compatibility with Black_ and flake8-bugbear_:

 - ``E203`` (whitespace before ``:``)